About the Department of Assessments and Taxation

 The Maryland Department of Assessments and Taxation (also known as the State Department of Assessments and Taxation, or SDAT) is a customer-focused agency that works to ensure property is accurately assessed, business records are appropriately maintained, and necessary tax-related information is conveyed to state agencies and local jurisdictions.
 The Department's responsibilities can generally be split into three main areas: Business Services, Real Property Valuation and Property Tax Credits.

-The Real Property Valuation Division values more than two million residential and commercial property accounts throughout the state.
+The Real Property Valuation (Assessments) Division values more than two million residential and commercial property accounts throughout the state.
 Those values are then certified to local governments, which use the assessments to collect property taxes.
 The Department is committed to ensuring uniform and accurate assessments statewide, as well as providing a fair and prompt appeal process.

-Real Property Valuation Division
+Real Property Valuation (Assessments) Division

 Real property is reassessed on a three-year cycle by reviewing one-third of all property in Maryland every year.
 The review includes an exterior physical inspection of the property.
 The Real Property Valuation Division participates in all appeals court proceedings where assessment questions are involved.